UK to review security after unknown objects puzzle N America

 He said “this development is another sign of how the global threat picture is changing for the worse.”

-Transport Minister Richard Holden said Monday that Britain would deal “robustly” with China, which he called “a hostile state.”

-He said it was “possible” China had flown spy balloons over the U.K.

-Wallace’s announcement late Sunday came after U.S. fighter jets shot down an object over Lake Huron on Sunday – the fourth such downing over the U.S. or Canada this month.
+U.S. fighter jets shot down an object over Lake Huron on Sunday – the fourth such downing over the U.S. or Canada this month.

 On Feb.
 4, the U.S. military downed what officials say was a Chinese spy balloon off the South Carolina coast after tracking it for several days across North America.